 Search for hashtags you want to learn more about or speak to your teaching heart.

 See who posts about it, read their bio, give them a follow, then see who they are following!

 Retweet or share a post from someone else

 Comment on a post from a colleague

 Participate in a Twitter chat!
 Twitter chats happen almost every day of the week.
 They are conversations.
 It's centered around all kinds of topics.
 First, choose a chat that is interesting and relevant to you.
-Second, confirm that the chat is happening by reaching out to the moderators.
+Second, confirm that the chat is happening by contacting the moderators.
 Next, engage in conversation and connect with other participants.
-We recommend using Tweetdeck to keep organized with posts, replies, and more when participating in a Twitter chat.
+We recommend using Tweetdeck to keep posts and replies more organized when participating in a Twitter chat.